 Sea salt’s clean brininess is a great complement to salmon’s richness.
 Along with saltiness, it can enhance the umami notes in salmon and help to increase the attractiveness of the presentation.
 Another benefit is that when you apply it right before serving the salmon, sea salt will bring a pleasing crunch to the texture.
-Ideally, sea salt should be added no matter which other flavors you use to season your salmon.
+Ideally, sea salt should be added regardless of the other flavors you use to season your salmon.

 Along with salt, black pepper is considered one of the two basic components of western seasoning.
-Black pepper adds a mild heat and piney bitterness to the salmon that pairs well with its flavor and the flavors of other spices.
+Black pepper adds a mild heat and piney bitterness to the salmon, which pairs well with its flavor and the flavors of other spices.

 The flavor of citrus fruits is known to go well with most types of fish, especially oily fish like salmon.
 Lemon pepper consists of lemon peel and black pepper and brings tangy citrus notes to salmon along with a little heat.
 Lemon pepper has the benefit of being widely available; you may already have some in your spice cabinet.

-As noted above, heat is a great complementary note for salmon.
+Spiciness is a great complementary note for salmon.
 While you can get that heat from black pepper and chilies, you can also get it from horseradish.
-Horseradish gets its heat from a compound called allyl isothiocyanate and it is somewhat different from the types of heat that piperine and capsaicin provide.
+Horseradish gets its heat from a compound called allyl isothiocyanate, and it is somewhat different from the types of heat that piperine and capsaicin provide.
 Allyl isothiocyanate has more of an effect on the sinuses rather than the mouth.
 Along with its benefits for flavor, horseradish is also said to stimulate digestion.